nesi/support-docs/docs/Scientific_Computing/Terminal_Setup/VSCode.md

 ![vscode explorer](../../../assets/images/vscode-explorer.png)

-You will then be prompted for your password and second fator, as per usual.
+You will then be prompted for your password and second factor, as per usual.

 !!! warning
     As VSCode will continue attempting to reconnect after a failure,